 Development was started and the prototype of a pocket calculator was produced, the ANITA 800.
 I was then chief engineer of Sumlock Anita Electronics and Norman Kitz was technical director of the Bell Punch group.
 He came into my office looking very shaken and put the prototype pocket calculator on my desk and asked what I thought of its sales potential.
 I said that I thought that with good production engineering we could get the cost down to about £25 and sell a million on the home market and the sky's the limit for export.
 'Yes I agree with that John' he said, 'I have just shown it to our M.D. and he can't see a market for it'.

 The prototype was fully engineered and could have been in production in weeks, but it lay in a drawer of Kitz's desk for months.

 Then Clive Sinclair brought out his pocket calculator.
 The sales director rushed into Kitz's office in a panic asking what could we do about it.
 Kitz opened his drawer and said 'We can do this'.

-The calculator which caused panic at Sumlock Anita Electronics.
-The Sinclair Executive was not the first electronic pocket calculator (that honour is normally given to the Busicom LE-120A handy, made in Japan using American electronics) but its revolutionary design allowed it to be much thinner than any other, and made it the first shirt-pocket calculator.
+The calculator which caused panic at Sumlock Anita Electronics — the Sinclair Executive.
+It was not the first electronic pocket calculator (that honour is normally given to the Busicom LE-120A "handy", made in Japan using American electronics) but its revolutionary design allowed it to be much thinner than any other, and made it the first shirt-pocket calculator.

-For more details visit the Vintage Calculator Web Museum.
+For more details of early hand-held calculators visit the Vintage Calculator Web Museum.